 - It makes delicious muffins that taste like brownies!
-They're like my Mini Brownie Bites all grown up.
+They're like my two bite brownies all grown up.

 - This is the best chocolate muffin recipe because it incorporates chocolate in 3 different ways.

-- It's a great way to use any extra kefir you have after making my Easy Almond Coffee Cake or Chocolate Donuts!
+- It's a great way to use any extra kefir you have after making my almond streusel coffee cake or baked chocolate donuts!

 - One of my absolute favorite ingredients to bake with is Lifeway Organic Plain Whole Milk Kefir.
 It's a tangy, fermented milk drink that is similar to yogurt.
 It brings a great tang to balance the sweetness of the chocolate, and it does double-duty, making sure these moist chocolate muffins don't dry out.

 - You'll need 3 types of chocolate for these chocolate chunk muffins.
 The first is cocoa powder.
 You can use whatever you have in your pantry.
 My favorite is black cocoa at this time of year for that extra dark color.
 The second type of chocolate you'll use is chocolate chunks or chopped baking chocolate, preferably bittersweet.
 And last but not least, mini semi-sweet chocolate chips.